 Step One: Before Test Construction Begins

-- Define learning objectives to be assessed by the test
+- Define learning outcomes to be assessed by the test questions

-- Construct a 2X2 matrix to track learning objectives and multiple choice questions (see example of Test Construction Matrix).
+- Construct a test matrix or blueprint to track learning outcomes and multiple choice questions

-- Plan for a minimum of two to three questions for each learning objective.
+- Plan for questions to address each learning outcome.
 The more questions the more reliable the information about student performance is likely to be.